sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 The 4xx class of HTTP status codes indicates that the client seems to have made an error.
 These codes are meant to inform the client about issues with the request.

-### Always use `400 Bad Request` for requests that cannot be processed due to client-side errors.
+### Always use `400 Bad Request` for requests that cannot be processed due to client-side errors
 Use the `400 Bad Request` status code to indicate that the server cannot process the request due to a client-side error.
 This could be due to malformed syntax, invalid request message framing, or deceptive request routing.
 Essentially, the server is informing the client that the request cannot be understood or processed because the error lies on the